-Academic Year Year in Program Date
+Year in Program

+8

 Name

+Program

-NTTA (Normative Time to Advance) 2 years
+NTTA (Normative Time to Advancement)

-NTTD (Normative Time to Degree) 5 years
+NTTD (Normative Time to Degree)

-Faculty Advisor
+Advisor

-Committee Members

-Additional Graduate Level Elective Title of Course: Ouarter Completed:
+Mentor

-Instructions: The student should complete the Annual Committee Report in preparation for a scheduled meeting with his/her advancement or dissertation committee.
-The report is designed to foster communication in a variety of areas to ensure the student is receiving comprehensive feedback about both his/her progress to date and future expectations.
-Accomplishments, challenges and goals should be addressed as well as any performance/progress issues so that both the student and the mentor/advisor have a clear understanding of the student's progress toward degree.
+Instructions: The student should complete the IDP in preparation for a scheduled meeting with his/her mentor and advisor.
+The IDP is designed to foster communication in a variety of areas to ensure the student is receiving comprehensive feedback about both his/her progress to date and future expectations.
+Accomplishments, challenges and goals should be addressed as well as any performance/progress issues so that both the student and the mentor/advisor have a clear understanding of the student's progress toward the degree.

-ACADEMIC COURSE PLANNING
+Academic Course Planning

-In order to fulfill my academic goals and maintain NTTD progress, I plan to enroll in
+In order to fulfill my academic goals and maintain NTTD progress, I plan to enroll in these courses

-these courses:

 Annual Goals:

 Long Term Plans:

-Mentor/Advisor Comments: